-Vietnam is a long-stretching, beautiful, historically and culturally rich and amazing country, and there are a few things that every person should know before they pack their bags and head to Vietnam.
+Is Vietnam safe to travel to?
+Vietnam is a long-stretching, beautiful, historically and culturally rich, and amazing country, and there are a few things that every person should know before they pack their bags and head to Vietnam.

 Vietnam is a friendly and safe place to travel.
-With a sprinkling of common sense, your trip should be smooth and trouble free.
-Tourists usually complain about over-aggressive street vendors, tour operators with a bad attitude and dangerous driving.
+With a sprinkling of common sense, your trip should be smooth and trouble-free.
+Tourists usually complain about over-aggressive street vendors, tour operators with a bad attitudes, and dangerous driving.
 However, with a cool head and sensible planning, one can avoid these problems.

 - Vietnamese dress conservatively.
 Despite the heat, it’s best not to show off too much skin.
 If you do, especially girls, you’ll only draw stares from the locals.